hark130/keen-risk/slides_raw/06_17-C-Prog_Makefile.rst

 	GNU: "GNU's Not Unix" is a completely free operating system, upwards compatible with Unix.
 See - https://www.gnu.org/

+	"Generation" is in quotes because it could mean a great number of things: assembly, compilation, linking, shell commands, etc.

 ----

 Key Terms